tung-ha125/automl-agent/DETAILED_EXPLANATION.md

 ### Prompt used
 ```
-Please briefly summarize the user's request represented in the following JSON object into a single paragraph based on how you understand it.\n\r{self.user_requirements}
+Please briefly summarize the user's request represented in the following JSON object into a single paragraph based on how you understand it.
+{self.user_requirements}
 ```

 Implementation reference: